 Ricky Butler: God I love this street.

 The Burbs is an offbeat comedy with a hint of The Twilight Zone — the movie version of which Dante was directly involved with — if that show were ever to cross paths with peculiar comedies such as Dragnet, a zany, buddy cop parody which also starred Tom Hanks.
 Back in 1989, Hanks was in the early stages of a career that would span four decades and counting, but he had already starred in an incredible eleven movies before The Burbs opened in theatres to mixed reviews.
 Having headlined cult classics such as Splash, Bachelor Party, The Money Pit and Big, you could have been forgiven for thinking his time in the spotlight would soon come to an end.
-After all, Hanks was strictly a comedy actor back then; a fantastic presence but something of a one-trick pony,even after his incredible performance as a kid trapped in an adult’s body in Penny Marshall’s Big, a movie that would land Hanks his first Oscar nomination.
-The fact that he would go on to star in another 44 movies, becoming a romcom icon, Pixar trendsetter and Spielberg go-to-guy in the process, is credit to both his adaptability and inexhaustible appeal.
-So creatively and commercially fruitful was Hanks in the early ’90s that he would become one of only two actors to win Best Actor gongs two years consecutively for Philadelphia (1993) and Forrest Gump (1994) respectively.
+After all, Hanks was strictly a comedy actor back then; a fantastic presence but something of a one-trick pony, even after his incredible performance as a kid trapped in an adult’s body in Penny Marshall’s Big, a movie that would land Hanks his first Oscar nomination.

-Carrie Fisher also stars in something of a subdued role (at least relatively) acting as the movie’s subtle mediator, juggling the jumble of zany, larger-than-life characters as one revelation pogo-jumps to the next, resulting in a late twist that is perhaps unnecessary.
-The Burbs has its flaws.
+Carrie Fisher also stars in something of a subdued role (at least relatively), acting as the movie’s subtle mediator by juggling the jumble of zany, larger-than-life characters as one revelation pogo-jumps to the next, resulting in a late twist that is perhaps unnecessary.
+Yes, The Burbs has its flaws.
 It can feel bloated as times and the ending feels somewhat tacked-on and at odds with the overall tone of the movie.
 You could argue that this final revelation robs The Burbs of its allegorical potential, the kind that Edward Scissorhands would explore so beautifully the following year.
 Still, the material is funny, often side-splitting, though its true value lies with its cast’s off-the-wall relatability and the kind of offbeat tone that was bound to prove divisive among mainstream audiences looking for something a little more traditional.

 As for Tom Hanks, his is a relatively muted role when compared to those of his co-stars, but the now veteran actor refuses to be outshone, and in some ways shines brightest; not by being bigger or louder or more prominent, but simply by being Tom.
 What exactly is it about Tom Hanks that is so enduring?
 Sure, he would put in some phenomenal shifts in some truly great movies, but I don’t remember him for his characters as much as I do with someone like, say, Harrison Ford.
 There are exceptions — most notably Forrest Gump for obvious reasons — but I have always viewed him more as a personality.
 I watch Indiana Jones for Indy, Star Wars for Han Solo, Blade Runner for Rick Deckard, but when I go to see a Tom Hanks movie i go to see Tom Hanks.